-The Great Floods of 2016 represent the latest stark example that Louisiana needs to evolve in how it considers its flood risks.
+The Great Floods of 2016 indicate that Louisiana needs to evolve in how it considers its flood risks.
 The two events in 2016 caused an estimated \$10 billion in damages and impacted more than 145,000 homes - many of which were not located within a SFHA.
 Moreover, the events themselves resulted from a historic rainfall event, putting a spotlight on riverine and flash flood risk in a state that had previously directed most of its attention toward tropical, surge flood risks.